 The Bone Cancer Research Trust and Sarcoma UK have joined forces to support The National Sarcoma Awareness Project.
-This initiative is aimed at educating final year medical students and postgraduate doctors about sarcoma, ensuring they are equipped with the skills to spot these cancers and understand how they are managed.
+This initiative is aimed at educating final year medical students and resident doctors about sarcoma, ensuring they are equipped with the skills to spot these cancers and understand how they are managed for whatever career they may pursue.

 Would YOU recognise a SARCOMA?